 Stimulants are used to increase alertness, energy, and attention.
 They commonly increase heart rate, respiration, and blood pressure, and are often prescribed to those who have ADHD, narcolepsy, and depression.
-Veterans who experience depression due to their experiences in combat are often prescribed these, but due to their addictive nature they are often abused.
+Active military and veterans who experience depression due to their experiences in combat are often prescribed these, but due to their addictive nature they are often abused.

 Here are the most common forms of stimulants: